Course Listings

 This course, which will be offered periodically, is designed to enhance the student’s educational experience by supplementing the standard array of courses with topics that are very highly specialized.
 Areas of study will include construction technology, law, arbitration, claims, and project management.
 In most cases, they will be of interest to those students who desire a more intense exposure to a particular field of study within construction.

-Attributes: CONA, CONM, REAM, REDM.
+Attributes: CONA, CONM, HOEL, REAM, REDM.

 REAL 6022.
 Special Topics in Real Estate.
 (1.5 Credits)